TrueAquarius/Ticket-Translator/README.md

 (Currently, only *Jira* is supported; however the application can easily be extended to support other ticket systems.)

-The acutlal translation is performed usig a Translation Service (such as Azure Translate).
+The acutlal translation is performed using a Translation Service (such as Azure Translate).

 ![System Landscape Overview](/Documentation/Images/Landscape.png)